pomber/didact/readme.md

 Didact's goal is to make React internals easier to understand by providing a simpler implementation of the same API.

-Didact is still under development.
+Didact is still under development 🚧.
 Nevertheless, the current version should be able to at least support the [todo-mvc sample](https://github.com/hexacta/didact/tree/master/examples/todomvc) (ported from Preact).

 ## Demos
 [hello-world](https://rawgit.com/hexacta/didact/master/examples/hello-world/index.html)